ic3w0lf22/Roblox-Account-Manager/RBX Alt Manager/Nexus/NexusDocs.md

 ## \<void\> Nexus:Echo(\<variant\> ...)
-### Send a message to be replicated to clients connected to the server
+### Send a message every client connected to the server
 ### Example
 ```lua
 Nexus:Echo('hello to all accounts!')